CCC-Industry4/StarterGuide/08_troubleshooting.md

 Ethernet - Verify connectivity and data transfer

 1. The image illustrates data transfer between applications using Ethernet.
-For more details, refer to the source website.
+For more details, refer to the source website (https://iebmedia.com/technology/looking-behind-the-automation-protocols/).
 This chart is also valuable for troubleshooting, pinpointing where issues may arise.
 Troubleshooting starts from the physical layer at the bottom and progresses upward through the application layer.

 ![ieb23protocol1](https://github.com/user-attachments/assets/a2bcc21b-4e64-4a1d-9d79-986144985ba6)